DIPlib/diplib/src/documentation/image.md

     // out is forged with correct sizes to receive filter result, and as 16-bit integer.
 ```

-This is especially simple for in-place operations where we want to receive the
+This is especially suitable for in-place operations where we want to receive the
 output in the same data segment as the input:

 ```cpp